 We would also like to celebrate your creations on our school website.
 Please send a photo of your work to Mrs Innes: email@example.com.
-If you do not want your artwork to be part of the 360° virtual reality film or posted on our website, please still take part but display your creations at home instead.

 You do not have to take part in all the activities, just pick your favourite project, however we suggest you aim for one per week.

 • A computer to receive and display the digital resources/videos.

 • The projects require low-cost, easy-to-find materials, so participants can take part at home.
 These are likely to include basic arts and crafts materials (paper, paint, glue, child-friendly scissors, sticky tape, etc).
 Animate Arts are also big fans of cardboard and paper, so it may be worth raiding your recycling.

 The projects are now live and be found here: https://artbuilders.co.uk/resources/